-Cheeky Prince George is third in line to the throne, just under his father, Prince William on the British royal family tree.
-Despite being only four years old, the young prince has already accompanied his parents on various royal duties including a three-week tour of New Zealand and Australia in 2014 and an official visit to Canada in 2016.
+Cheeky Prince George is third in line to the throne, just under his father, Prince William, on the British royal family tree.
+Despite being only five years old, the young prince has already accompanied his parents on various royal duties including a three-week tour of New Zealand and Australia in 2014 and an official visit to Canada in 2016.
 George, known as Prince George of Cambridge, made headlines around the world when he began kindergarten in 2016.
-He’s also expected to be part of his uncle Prince Harry’s royal wedding to Meghan Markle this May.

 Princess Charlotte: Fourth in line to the throne

 Prince George’s younger sister Charlotte sits next to her brother George on the royal family tree, but just under him in the line of succession.
 Princess Charlotte is fourth in line to the throne, and even if her upcoming younger royal sibling is a boy, he will not replace her in the line of succession thanks to the new rules.
 Princess Charlotte, aged two, enjoyed her first family holiday in 2016 — when she went skiing and played in the snow in the French Alps.

 Prince Louis: Fifth in line to the throne

 Prince Louis, the third child of Prince William and Kate Middleton is fifth in line to the throne, bumping Prince Harry down to sixth position.
 Middleton gave birth to Louis Arthur Charles on Monday, April 23, 2018.
 Despite being a boy, Louis has not replaced elder sister Princess Charlotte thanks to the recent change in the rules of the line of succession.

 Prince Harry: Sixth in line to the throne